Time series analysis#

 coefficients.
 By default:

 errorare returned by the function.
 It is important to know which layers have been requested and in which order they will be exported because the layer names are not specified.
 Note that if

-Overall – runs BFAST one time for the monitoring period and provides a maximum of one breakpoint for the entire monitoring period
+Overall – runs BFAST one time for the monitoring period and provides a maximum of one breakpoint for the entire monitoring period.

 Sequential – runs BFAST for each year of the monitoring period.
-The output will be per year of the monitoring period and provides a maximum of one breakpoint per year in the monitoring period.
+The output will be per year of the monitoring period and will provide a maximum of one breakpoint per year in the monitoring period.
 This option does not create the thresholded output and will not display the output within the application.
 To view the results, use the visualizer in SEPAL or download the results to your local computer.

-Once you have decided on your parameters, run BFAST by clicking on the Launch BFAST calculation button in the results box.
+Once you have decided on your parameters, run BFAST by selecting the Launch BFAST calculation button in the Results box.

 Depending on the size of your area and the size of your instance, BFAST can take a long time run.
-It is not necessary to keep this application open for the results to be created, it is only necessary to make sure that the instance is running.
+It is not necessary to keep this application open for the results to be created; it is only necessary to make sure that the instance is running.

-You can also download your results using FileZilla to your hard drive using ArcGIS for example.
-Here you can see an example of how the layers can be displayed:
+You can also download your results to your hard drive using FileZilla (e.g. ArcGIS).

-BFAST was computed over the following area in Indonesia over the years 2013–2019.
-The years 2013–2016 were used as historical period and 2016–2019 as the monitoring period.
+BFAST was computed over the following area in Indonesia over the years 2013–2019 (the years 2013–2016 were used as the historical period and 2016–2019 as the monitoring period).